dphilipson/transducist/docs/api.md

 ### `.take(n)`

 Takes the first `n` elements and drops the rest.
-An essential opperation for efficiency, because it stops computations from occurring on more elements of the input than needed to produce `n` results.
+An essential operation for efficiency, because it stops computations from occurring on more elements of the input than needed to produce `n` results.
 If there are less than `n` elements, then leave all of them unchanged.
 If `n` is negative, then take none of them